(You have been redirected here to our free ebook sub-domain from the CaravanCamperRV.com home site.)

 Beyond that, I might make corrections several times a week, if I think it improves the site or blog.
 After all, it’s still relatively new yet, and is a work in progress.

-I will be blogging and posting pictures as I work on our own van.
+I will be blogging and posting pictures as I work on, and travel in, our own van.
 Maybe I’ll even do some videos.
 Maybe I’ll start tomorrow, maybe next week, or whenever I get time.
 I’m retired.
 I “try” to have a life, so I get to choose the time.

 I will be shortening the free book from its present form, so grab it while its free.
 I’m not going to stress over it, but grab it while you can get the most value out of it.
 I am still updating the next version with better and more up to date information…and of course, pictures.

 You should be able to visualize what you need to do, and find something that will do that job without “building” anything!
 For just the two of us, we’re just as happy with a bed made up all the time, and use the front seats or chairs outside for sitting.
-If that works for you, then you can simply support your bed over storage crates.
-We spend very little time in the van anyway.
+If that works for you, then you can simply support your plywood and foam bed over storage crates.
+We spend very little time in the van anyway once we arrive at our destinations.
 When we’re stopped we’re usually outside enjoying the fresh air in our folding recliners under the awning, or we’re out exploring.
 If it’s raining, we go to the clubhouse at any of our resort parks, to a mall, do our grocery shopping, or go to a movie.
+When we’re sleeping very comfortably in our bed, we are oblivious to the space we are in.

-But even though we have well over a thousand places we can park for free all over the country (sometimes with full or partial hookups) they aren’t “everywhere” we want to be at a given time, either.
-There are many times, when we might use a regular campground if we need services, but there are other times when we might prefer to save some money and boon-dock for the night.
+But even though there are thousands places we can park at little or no cost all over the country (sometimes with full or partial hookups) they aren’t “everywhere” we want to be at a given time, either.
+There are many times, when we might want to use a regular campground if we need services, but there are other times when we might prefer to save some money and boondock for the night.
 A minivan that shows no modifications from the outside is a perfect “stealth” vehicle!
-Even if we want to stay parked for free for up to two weeks, the minivan camper will let us stay anywhere we want!
+We can park anywhere with it, and no one even notices it!
+Even if we want to stay parked for free for up to two weeks (or more), the minivan camper will let us stay almost anywhere we want!

-As one who had worked with crafts people and engineers and architects all my life, I am always willing to listen to constructive criticism or ideas and consider how they affect the overall project.
+As one who has worked with crafts people and engineers and architects all my life, I am always willing to listen to constructive criticism or ideas and consider how they affect the overall project.
+I expect the same respect from others.
 The most polite thing to do is always to voice a concern in the form of a question.
 “Isn’t there supposed to be something here?” or “Wouldn’t this work better if this was done?” are normal polite ways to get along with people.
 Insults and demands NEVER work!
 I grew up on a farm and spent most of my life in construction.
 I can tell the friendly end of a horse from the other end.

-The nice thing about MY concept minivan is that you will never lose your investment in your equipment OR your minivan because every component can be removed and put back into another minivan when you need to trade… without tools!
+The nice thing about MY concept minivan is that you will never lose your investment in your equipment OR your minivan because you don’t do any damage to the minivan to create your camper, and every component can be removed and put back into another minivan when you need to trade… without tools!
 Try that with other methods!
-Think how much money that will save you!
+Think how much money and time that will save you!
 Also, you may not have to buy everything all at once, so you can figure out what you really need and buy it as you go.
+There’s nothing to finance once you have the minivan, and any costs you can pay with cash and stay debt free!

-You don’t need to even lift a screwdriver to install or remove everything we tell you about in our book!
-Once the components are built, they are yours forever to move from minivan to minivan, or even to a larger van, as you trade!
+You don’t need to even lift anything heavier then a pair of scissors to install or remove everything we tell you about in our book!
+Once your minivan camper is created, it and the components in it are yours forever to move from minivan to minivan, or even to a larger van, as you trade!
+Yes, my concepts work just as well in a larger van, too!

-Don’t waste money on van conversions where someone (even yourself) has decided to mount stuff permanently… and then have to stand on your head or twist sideways to use it!
+Don’t waste money on van conversions where someone (even yourself) has decided to mount stuff permanently… and then find that you have to stand on your head or twist sideways to use it!
 You have choices with our version!
+The cooler you already have may not fit into the cabinet they want to sell you!
+Maybe your stove, sink or anything else should go in a different place, for YOUR needs.

-You won’t believe it, until you have pictured it or tried it.
+You won’t believe what you can accomplish, until you have pictured it or tried it.
 You won’t believe it until you read the ENTIRE book and put the whole thing together in your mind… and then in your minivan.
 But if you are still a disbeliever, that’s fine.

 This book was created by someone who can think outside the box, for OTHER people who can think outside the box.
 It’s not for those who sit back and only dream from the couch, and then destroy other people’s dreams because they have nothing better to do.
+Haters and trolls are a dime a dozen.
 You either have it in you to do this or your don’t.

 And if you do picture yourself doing it, don’t ever let anyone take those ideas or dreams away from you.
 We only have one “go-around” in this life, so do what makes YOU happy.

-Some people think they have to have a full-size van (or larger) to be comfortable and then spend all their money and time building it or buying it, only to waste precious travel time, and then lose most of their investment when they want something different.
+Some people think they have to have a full-size van (or larger) to be comfortable and have standing room “all” the time, and then spend all their money and time building it or buying it, only to waste precious travel time and money, and then lose most of their investment when they want something different.
 That doesn’t even include the extra fuel costs they incur by driving a heavier or larger vehicle!

-Some sites will show you all kinds of “pretty pictures” of cobbled up projects that half their readers couldn’t build on their own if their life depended on it!
+Some sites will show you all kinds of “pretty pictures” of cobbled up projects that half their readers couldn’t build on their own if their lives depended on it!
 One look at some of the butchered up plywood and lumber is proof of that!
 It’s like the blind trying to lead the blind!
-But there’s nothing wrong with showing others what you have done.
+But there’s nothing wrong with showing others what they have done so that basic ideas can be passed around.
 There are “some” projects that look very professional, and even the “not so pretty” ones sometimes have some good ideas we can all learn from.

 Some people think they have to have a huge RV to be comfortable, and then they spend most of their time outside of it, while still paying for all that gas to get that storage space down the road!
+Most people with huge RV’s have “stuff” stored away that they haven’t seen in months!
 They drag more “stuff” along, only to find out that they didn’t need (or use) half of it, and then lose gas mileage from carrying all the weight!
 It’s human nature to see a space and want to fill it with something.
 Sometimes the only way to avoid that is by not having the extra space at all.

-We will show you how to travel in luxury, at mileage that most RV’ers and even full sized van users could only dream about, and stay safe no matter where you roam!
-And we’ll show you how to do it without paying a fortune in camping fees!
+I will show you how to travel in luxury, at mileage that most RV’ers and even full-sized van users could only dream about, and stay safe no matter where you roam!
+And I’ll show you how to do it without paying a fortune in camping fees!
 There are ideas in this book that can be used with ANY RV or camping, whether you hike with a back pack and tent, or travel in a luxurious motorhome!
 It is written from the point of your being a newbie to camping, but there is stuff in this book that even seasoned RV’ers haven’t learned yet!
-Believe me, in over 30 years of traveling from one corner of this country to the other, I’ve met enough of them to know!
+Believe me, in over 35 years of traveling from one corner of this country to the other, I’ve met enough of them to know!

 This site will constantly grow and change.
 More and better information WILL come.
 This site was only started in April of 2011.
 It’s in its infancy!